CustomTypeOne/LoopPatches/README.md

 Now that you've confirmed the patch is working as desired:

 * Disable the feature
-* Modify the Switching BG Threshold to the desired value
+* Modify the Basal Lock Threshold to the desired value
 * Enable the feature

 Loop will not longer restrict basal when your glucose is higher than this threshold.
 Pay attention over the next few meals.